Colorado Politics

 Dean alleges firing over opposition to book ban in Elizabeth School District

-A former Elizabeth Middle School dean of students has filed a lawsuit in federal court, alleging she was terminated because of her opposition to the district’s book ban policy and her advocacy against “racism” in the school.
+A former Elizabeth Middle School dean of students has filed a lawsuit in federal court alleging she was terminated because of her opposition to the district’s book ban policy and her advocacy against “racism” in the school.

 Condry is represented by attorney Andy McNulty.

-They included “#Pride: Championing LGBTQ Rights” by Rebecca Felix, “The Hate U Give” by Angie Thomas and “Thirteen Reasons” Why by Jay Asher.
+They included “#Pride: Championing LGBTQ Rights” by Rebecca Felix, “The Hate U Give” by Angie Thomas and “Thirteen Reasons Why” by Jay Asher.

-In December of 2024, the American Civil Liberties Union sued the Elizabeth School District over the banned books and, in March of 2025, the group won a preliminary injunction requiring their return to the schools’ libraries.
-The ACLU claimed that the district disproportionately targeted books by and about Black and LGBTQ people, including The Kite Runner by Khaled Hosseini and The Bluest Eye by Toni Morrison.
+In December 2024, the American Civil Liberties Union sued the Elizabeth School District over the banned books and, in March 2025, the group won a preliminary injunction requiring their return to the schools’ libraries.

-One district official earlier argued that the district removed the titles because they did not “fulfill the educational protocols that we believe in for this district.”
 Meanwhile, parents who agreed with the board’s decision said nothing prevents any student from checking out a book at a public library and that books in the school library should be uplifting and appropriate.

-Condry told administrators that as a Black woman, she was uncomfortable attending the event because of the book ban, according to the lawsuit.
+Condry told administrators that, as a Black woman, she was uncomfortable attending the event because of the book ban, according to the lawsuit.

 Snowberger specifically called out Condry’s remarks, stating that her “feedback” — Condry had called the board’s actions racist — “crossed the lines of professional and ethical behavior” and that her remarks would lead to “further disciplinary action.”